 Getting adjusted in a new country was by far the most difficult thing I have gone through.
 I felt extreme loneliness and doubted myself more than once.
 But as the days passed so did the sadness, and before I knew it I was so happy with my decision to live abroad.

 While in Prague, I made friends, learned tiny bits of Czech, and travelled all around Europe – my favourite spots being Belgium, UK, and Spain.
-Hoping on a $12 flight to Berlin for the weekend is something I never would have been able to do living in the U.S.
+Hoping on a $12 flight to Berlin for the weekend is something I would never have been able to do living in the U.S.

 The truth is, moving to a foreign country does cost money and it’s even harder when you make little.
 But I never said it’s impossible.
 Stick to your goals, work hard, and constantly remind yourself that your hard work will pay off.
 It’s never about how much you make.
 It’s how well you save.